GY0924/documents_v1/resume_related/resume_checking_ai_prompt.md

 ## 💡 We have to think in the recruiters' perspective

 I am a recruiter and this is my candidate's resume\
-Check this resume carefully if he is a fake or online money scammmer
+Check this resume carefully if he is fake or online money scammmer

 - Check if there are any grammatical issues in the sentences.
 - Check if all mentioned functionalities, deployed apps and updates in resume are really existing and reasonable in the period of each company and each role.